PhoenixTales/wiki.gothicarchive.org/characters.md

 ## Strider
 - wears guru robes, probably is a _New Camp Guard_, removed in late alpha
-- `Hey, I can teach you a little sword fighting.
-Interested?`
+- `You see, here you have to be able to handle a sword.
+I can teach you a little sword fighting.
+Interested?
+Great, then attack me.`

 ## The Old Man
 - only appears in _Sleeper's Ban_